ethanrgibson/Keepr/client/README.md

 Write incremented view count and have it display -✅

-Create vault card(ability to delete on UI/UX)
+Create vault card(ability to delete on UI/UX) - ✅
-Hide Private vaults on others profile (UI indicators) show them on my account page (will serve as my profile page) - ✅
+Hide Private vaults on others profile (UI indicators) - ✅ show them on my account page (will serve as my profile page) - ✅

 Set up profile pages for other users(pass postman tests) -✅

+User can edit account

 4/30/25

+BUGS: Refresh on profile page removes private vaults from the one who should see them.

 Reqs: 5-9

 Vault page shows keeps only in that vault(go through the vaultKeep to do that)

-User can edit account